The article below appeared in the Namib Times on August 20, 2013:

 They may some-times read slowly and hesitantly or read with poor comprehension and confuse letters like b and d.
 Sometimes children struggle to reach their full potential and parents do not always know the way out.
 Some of these problems are addressed at Edublox Reading and Learning Clinics.
 Edublox is a complete brain development programme.
 It focuses on developing specific parts of your brain such as attention, visual and auditory processing, memory, logical thinking and more.

 Edublox is a purely scientific way of fully developing the brain.
-It is a programme developed by Jan Strydom from Pretoria almost 30 years ago!
+It is a programme developed an educationalist from Pretoria almost 30 years ago!
 The programme and techniques applied are a result of intensive research about learning over a thirty-year period.
 The methods they use work because they are based on universal learning principles and not on individual learning styles.
 The techniques are based on what all people have in common, therefore they can make a dramatic difference to the reading and learning abilities in all learners.

 When a student wants to attend Edublox classes, a scientific assessment of the child’s reading and learning skills such as logical thinking is firstly done to see where there is a skill lacking.
 Once this has been established, children then attend weekly classes to improve concentration, perception, memory, logical thinking, reading and spelling.
 Mrs Connie Senekal, head of Edublox Swakopmund says that they realise some children are in need of a head start, and these students can then attend an intensive two week holiday course.
 Continuing with regular weekly classes after this will then further better the student’s skills.